 Ethan kept running off into side caves.
 Luckily they were all dead ends.
 He kept lifting up his shirt for most of the pictures I took.
 Here are a few modest ones.

-There were a few tight squeezes....and yes we took Graham out of the front pack for this.
+There were a few tight squeezes... and yes we took Graham out of the front pack for this.

 We are so loving those cheeks.

-A first look at the rare and exotic ......house cat.
+A first look at the rare and exotic... house cat.

 Who was next to Rover.

-Followed by the ever elusive......chicken.
+Followed by the ever elusive... chicken.

 The day got better.
-We went to a museum and watched a very interesting film about the history of Arabian peninsula but it was difficult to understand the English at times.
+We went to a museum and watched a very interesting film about the history of the Arabian peninsula, but it was difficult to understand the English at times.
 It made me glad that in school we only had to study America's short history.
 Here it pretty much goes back to Adam.

+We finished the day at a hotel downtown where an authentic Indian feast had been prepared.
+I sampled and enjoyed all of it with the hopes that Graham wouldn't have a hard time the following day.
+He was fine.
 We spent a few hours at home in the afternoon relaxing.
 Zach got some TV and computer time.
-Ethan asked if he could have some Vacuum time.
+Ethan asked if he could have some vacuum time.
 He has loved playing with, taking apart, and reassembling our vacuums since he could walk.
-But this is a love hate relationship as he loves the mechanics of it but asks if the volume can be turned down.
+However, this is a love-hate relationship, as he loves its mechanics but asks if the volume can be turned down.

-1. Wow, what an awesome outing!
+Wow, what an awesome outing!
 Every time you talk about the food, I just start salivating!
 Those pictures are amazing.
 What a time in America's history to be living outside in another country.
 I'm sure you get an interesting perspective.
 Like when Bill Clinton was into his shenanigans when we were in Italy.
 Nice.
 That was awesome.
 I love reading about everything, keep it up!!

 ReplyDelete